NSAPH-Data-Processing/medicaid-children-first-hospitalzation/README.md

 Each CSV file is in descending order of the ICD codes count.
 Filenames indicate whether the counts came from 1) all ICD codes, 2) primary diagnosis only, or 3) secondary diagnosis only.
 In addition, the two numbers after `age` indicate the age range.
 E.g., `primary_icd_age_0_12.csv` contains counts of primary ICD codes in descending order for beneficiaries whose age are between 0 and 12, inclusively.

 ## Definitions
+### Defining admission counts
+Variable `n_th_admission` is defined as the number of admissions each beneficiary has been admitted for qualifying ICD codes.
+That is, if an admission does not contain any of the qualifying ICD codes (for example diagnosis=[100.0, 693.0, NULL, NULL]), that admission record will not be counted.

+The counts are NOT grouped by ICD codes.
+That is, if Patient A presents ICD-9 296.2 on 12/15/2001, and presents ICD-9 315.0 on 6/15/2002, the 12/15/2001 visit will be Patient A's first (1) admission, and the 6/15/2002 visit will be Patient A's second (2) admission.
+Even though on 6/15/2002 was Patient A's first hospitalization for 315.0.

 ### Defining first hospitalization
+**This only applies to analysis done on the counts level, and not the individual level.**

 Here we define first hospitalization as the first record per beneficiary in **all** years of Medicaid records.
 This is achieved by logic
 ```SQL
 SELECT DISTINCT ON (bene_id) -- choose only unique bene_id on their earliest admission_Date (matching ORDER BY clause)